orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

   * ``SaveJobs = false``
   * ``StorageAccessOnFind = Never``

+* Since Orthanc 1.9.2 and PostgreSQL plugins 4.0: By default, the PostgreSQL index plugin uses 1 single connection to the PostgreSQL database.
+You can have multiple connections by setting the ``IndexConnectionsCount`` to a higher value (for instance ``5``) in the ``PostgreSQL`` section of the configuration file.
+This will improve concurrency.
+Check out :ref:`the explanation below <multiple-writers>`.

+* Since Orthanc 1.9.2 and PostgreSQL plugins 4.0: If you have an hospital-wide VNA deployment, you could consider to deploy multiple Orthanc servers sharing the same PostgreSQL database.
+A typical scenario is having one "writer" Orthanc server that handles the ingesting of DICOM instances, and multiple "reader" Orthanc servers with features such as DICOMweb or viewers.

 * Make sure to carefully :ref:`read the logs <log>` in ``--verbose`` mode, especially at the startup of Orthanc.
 The logs may contain very important information regarding performance.